PDBeurope/ccdutils/doc/index.md

-# pdbeccdutils: Small molecules chemistry toolkit
+# pdbeccdutils: A small molecules chemistry toolkit using RDKit for the Protein Data Bank

 ## User guide